 Snap Cafe is not a halal-certified eatery.

 Helmed by the same team behind Market Blue is B For Bagel, a bagel brand from Seoul.
-You get a good range of freshly baked bagels from $3+ here, as well as a variety of spreads to choose from.
+You get a good range of freshly baked bagels here, as well as a variety of spreads to choose from.

 The bestselling Bacon Cheese Omelette ($15.90+) features a winning combination of bacon, egg, cheddar cheese, maple syrup, and dill yoghurt sauce.
 Alternatively, you can opt for Smoked Salmon ($16.90+), which is packed with pickled egg, capers, red onion, cream cheese, dill, spring onion, and smoked salmon.
-For something simple, pair their Plain ($3.90+) or Sesame ($3.90+) bagel with Truffle Butter ($5+), Bacon Maple Butter ($4.30+), or Flavoured Cream Cheese ($4.30+).
+For simple yet delicious bagels, we recommend the Salt N Butter ($5.90+) or Green Onion Cream Cheese ($7.90+) instead.

 Read our B For Bagel review.

-Address: 163 Tanglin Road, #B1-125,126, Singapore 247933
+Address: 163 Tanglin Road, #B1-125/126, Singapore 247933

 Opening hours: Daily 8:30am to 4:30pm